-Public institutions recognize and protect the rights of identification or self-identification of indigenous peoples and local communities.
+Specific institutiona framework of the REDD+ actions Public institutions recognize and protect the rights of identification or self-identification of indigenous peoples and local communities.
 The Legality Definition is a summary of Guyana's national legal and regulatory framework applicable to the VPA.
 This framework shall be complied with by FSOs in order for timber products to be covered by a FLEGT licence.
-Annex

-2 of the VPA, sets out specific requirements that FSOs must comply with in relation to the recognition and protection of the rights of identification or self-identification of indigenous peoples and local communities, which encompass specific procedures set out in the relevant legislation:
+Annex 2 of the VPA, sets out specific requirements that FSOs must comply with in relation to the recognition and protection of the rights of identification or self-identification of indigenous peoples and local communities, which encompass specific procedures set out in the relevant legislation: Section 4.2 outlines the Legality matrix B for State Forest Authorisations (large concessions).

-- Section 4.2 outlines the Legality matrix B for State Forest Authorisations (large concessions).
-Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation). - Section 4.3 outlines the Legality matrix C for State Forest Authorizations (small concessions.
-Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation). - Section 4.4 outlines the Legality Matrix D for Amerindian Villages.
 Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Section 4.3 outlines the Legality Matrix D for Amerindian Villages.
+Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Section 4.4 outlines the Legality Matrix D for Amerindian Villages.
+Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Specific outcomes of the REDD+ actions As previously illustrated under the legal framework and institutional framework, this REDD+ action has been designed and is being implemented to recognize and respect the rights of Amerindian peoples and local communities.
+Participation by Indigenous Peoples is voluntary and contingent on their willingness to engage with the VPA framework (i.e. wish to sell their timber products in European markets).